SPT-3G D1: A Measurement of Secondary Cosmic Microwave Background Anisotropy Power: Systematics tests

 \section{Systematics tests}

-We conduct two null tests to search for systematic errors within the dataset.
+Following the last SPT power spectrum measurement at these angular scales \citep{reichardt21}, we perform two null tests to search for systematic errors within the dataset.
 In each null test, the data is split in half according to the quantity of interest, and then differenced.
 We conduct a cross-spectrum analysis of the differenced maps, and correct the resulting null spectra by the inverse kernel calculated as in the normal analysis to compare the null spectra to the observed on-sky power.
 The first null test splits the data in half temporally, the first half minus second half null test.
 The second null test splits the data in half according to the scan direction, the left minus right null test.
 We use an $\ell$-binning with a constant $\delta\ell=500$ so that different $\ell$-bins may be taken as uncorrelated.

 Ideally, the null spectra would be consistent with zero.
 As the temperature spectra are measured at very high signal-to-noise, however, small changes can lead to failure, even if it does not bias the combined spectrum.
 For instance, if the calibration is slightly variable, a temporal null test might fail even if the mean calibration is accurately measured.
 To allow for such variations, we add a contribution equal to 10\% of the sample variance to the estimated error bars in the null tests.
 This level ensures any possible systematic effects will be small compared to the total covariance and have a statistically insignificant effect on later model fitting.